LOST HOSPITALS OF LONDON

 General.
 Later, maternity

-The Hospital was built on a site surrounded by fields (even today) as a joint venture by three parishes.
-Opening in 1884, it had 14 beds.
+The Harlington, Harmondsworth and Cranford Cottage Hospital was built on a site surrounded by fields (even today) as a joint venture by three parishes.
+Opening in 1884, it had 7 beds.

-It closed in 1974, a time when maternity beds within the NHS were being transferred to general hospitals.
+The Hospital closed in 1977, a time when maternity beds within the NHS were being transferred to general hospitals.

 Present status (June 2008)